 It seemed like a solution had been found, but behind closed doors, Jaylin's new home was anything but happy.

-"The discipline that these two little girls went through with these guardians involved head-shaving, it involved prolong-for a lack of a better term I'll call it torture," said Joshua Lowell Carpenter, the attorney representing Anderton.
+"The discipline that these two little girls went through with the guardians involved head-shaving, it involved prolonged, for a lack of a better term, I'll call it torture," said Joshua Lowell Carpenter, the attorney representing Anderton.

 "They're making them do exercise and things along those lines without being able to eat or drink, obviously they've been charged with capital murder so I don't think any of that is necessarily a surprise, how awful these people were to these children," said Carpenter.

-Anderton wrote on her Facebook that she buried her daughter, unable to recognize her because she hadn't seen her in the last 3 years and claiming she was cut off from Jaylin, with the Schwarz's refusing contact.
+Anderton wrote on her Facebook that she buried her daughter unable to recognize her, because she hadn't seen her in the last 3 years.
+She claimed she was cut off from Jaylin, with the Schwarz's refusing contact.

 She filed paperwork with the court to try and change that back in April of this year.

-"Alysha still had visitation rights and the guardians were denying that visitation and we had filed an enforcement prior that had been court-ordered, were in the process of getting a court hearing and going back to court to return Alysha's visitation," said Carpenter.
+"Alysha still had visitation rights and the guardians were denying that visitation, and we had filed an enforcement prior that had been court-ordered, and were in the process of getting a court hearing and going back to court to return Alysha's visitation," said Carpenter.